 Modern-day landslides are devastating in their own right.
 The largest landslide recorded in history occurred during the 1980 eruption of Mount St. Helens.
 On May 18, a magnitude 5.1 earthquake turned 2 square miles of mountain into a deadly, catastrophic mudflow traveling at speeds of 69 to 120 mph.
 Yet even this natural disaster pales in comparison to ones the world experienced after the Flood.

 Heart Mountain is currently located in Cody, Wyoming, not far from Yellowstone National Park.
 But that is not where it originated.
 Believe it or not, Heart Mountain is actually debris left behind by the largest known terrestrial landslide of all time.
 Sometime after the Flood, a mass of earth one-third of a mile thick detached from its parent rock and careened 30 miles across the landscape.
-It traveled almost a hundred miles per hour over a virtually flat slope, all within three minutes!
+It traveled almost a hundred miles per hour over a virtually flat slope, all within thirty minutes!
 The mass broke into more than a hundred pieces along its journey.
 One of these pieces is Heart Mountain.